PICA200: Overview

 Some MAESTRO-2G extensions include, per-pixel lighting (where the lighting is calculated per pixel instead of per vertex), procedural texture generation, bidirectional reflectance distribution function (BRDF), Cook-Torrance specular highlights, polygon subdivision (through geometry shaders), soft shadow projection, and fake subsurface scattering (similar to two-sided lighting).

 Applications

 The PICA200 is used as the GPU for the Nintendo 3DS portable handheld game console.

+PICA200 was also incorporated into the NV7 3D/2D graphics LSI, which was announced mainly for amusement equipment and later reported as part of an embedded 3D graphics platform aimed at arcade and digital-signage systems.